The Resort Years

 The 20 ft x 30 ft cabin was typical of the weekend cabins at that time, consisting of a bedroom, a small living room and kitchenette and a porch.
 When the cabin was not in use it was protected by a striped roll-down awning.
 There was no running water; the family brought gallon jugs of water with them when they came out to the cabin.
 There was no plumbing, just an outhouse and a slop bucket under the sink.

 In 1983, Joe Malchow, the original owners' grandson, bought the cabin and converted it for year-round use.
 In 1995, Joe and Darcy built their current home (3087 Lakeshore Ave.) on the property.
 Like many of the houses in Independence Beach, their house was built around the original cabin.

-After the Pieper brothers sold resort and the farm, their sister Johanna and her husband purchased a piece of lakeshore property at the foot of Brook Street for a family cottage.
+After the Pieper brothers sold Pieper's Resort and the farm, their sister Johanna and her husband purchased a piece of lakeshore property at the foot of Brook Street for a family cottage.
 The cottage was inherited by Caroline Brede, the daughter of Johanna Pieper Brede.
 Caroline left the cottage to Erna Bachtold, a family friend.
 The cottage has been renovated and is now owned by Helen Bachtold (2929 Lakeshore Ave.) and her sister, Carolyn.